BenjaminTMilnes/MorphPython/README.md

-﻿# MorphePython
+﻿# MorphPython

-Morphe, from *Morphē*, a Greek word meaning 'form', 'shape', 'beauty', 'outward appearance'.
+Morph, from *Morphē*, a Greek word meaning 'form', 'shape', 'beauty', 'outward appearance'.

 ---

-Morphe is a language used for describing the appearance of printable documents written in the mark-up language Graphe.
-Morphe is based heavily on CSS, and many of the names of style properties are the same.
+Morph is a language used for describing the appearance of printable documents written in the mark-up language Graphe.
+Morph is based heavily on CSS, and many of the names of style properties are the same.

-This repository contains a Python implementation of Morphe.
+This repository contains a Python implementation of Morph.

-## An example Morphe style sheet
+## An example Morph style sheet

 ```css